nitindhami/portfolio/README.md

+## Hi,
-## Hi Thanks for visiting my github page for detailed list of Projects made by me
+##Thanks for visiting my github page for detailed list of Projects made by me
 ## Below is the list of projects.